-Orthodontic treatment is a way of straightening or moving teeth, to improve the appearance of the teeth and how they work.
-It can also help to look after the long-term health of your teeth, gums and jaw joints, by spreading the biting pressure over all your teeth.
+Orthodontic treatment is a way of straightening or moving teeth to improve the appearance of the teeth and how they work together to help you chew, speak, and smile.
+Proper positioning of your teeth not only makes it easier to brush, floss, and prevent cavities, but also ensures the long-term health of your gums and the jaw joint.

 Why should I have orthodontic treatment?

 For those with crowded, spaced, or crooked teeth, orthodontic treatment will properly position

 and straighten your teeth to give you a beautiful smile and a well-functioning bite.

 At what age should I have orthodontic treatment?